How to extract or decompress a compressed file

 Before extracting the data from a compressed file, you must first determine the compressed file type.
 On an IBM compatible computer running Windows, this can be determined by the file extension.
 Most compressed files are either .ZIP, .RAR, .GZ, or .TGZ files.
 Below are examples of what some compressed file icons look like in Microsoft Windows.

-Once the compressed file type has been determined, use the appropriate program.
-For example, many users use WinZip and Pkzip to extract .ZIP files and WinRAR to extract RAR files in Windows.
+Once the compressed file type is determined, use the appropriate program.
+For example, many users use WinZip and Pkzip to extract ZIP files and WinRAR to extract RAR (Roshal ARchive) files in Windows.
 However, we recommend Windows users use 7-Zip since this program is free, open source, and supports all major compressed file formats.

-In Microsoft Windows, locate the compressed file and right-click the file.
-This should open a menu that gives you the options to 'Extract' or Extract all' the file.
+In Microsoft Windows, locate the compressed file and right-click it.
+A menu should open that gives you the options to Extract or Extract all the file.
 Click one of these options to extract the file.
-This should open a program with additional options such as the location to where you wish to extract the files to.
-If you have installed 7-Zip, click 7-Zip and then Extract to "xxxx\", where xxxx is the name of the compressed file.
+A window should open with additional options, such as the location to where you want to extract the files.
+If you have installed 7-Zip, click 7-Zip and then Extract to "xxxx\," where xxxx is the name of the compressed file.

-Unlike many other operating systems, almost all variants of Linux and Unix come pre-installed with some form of command capable of compressing and uncompressing files.
-Linux and Unix users are likely to be dealing with file extensions such as .TAR, TGZ, .Z or .TAR.GZ.
+Unlike other operating systems, almost all variants of Linux and Unix come pre-installed with some form of command capable of compressing and uncompressing files.
+Linux and Unix users are likely to be dealing with file extensions such as .TAR, .TGZ, .Z or .TAR.GZ.
 See the below Linux and Unix command pages for additional information about the commands used to create compressed files and to uncompress files.